doma-engineering/flake-magazine/001-fighting-pollution/01-make-or-break-stdio/README.md

 Even though IPC with stdio is the simplest way to ensure data communicating between different processes, it's not without risks when it comes to using third party tools in the pipeline.
 We will finish this article with a recent bug that was plaguing our development team.

-A system which works with many binaries we have some control over, uses stdio for IPC.
+The system of interest for this example is a system which works with many binaries we have some control over, uses stdio for IPC.
-We build and run various these binaries with Makefiles using standard "recipe API".
+We build and run various these binaries with Makefiles using standard recipe API.

-All the tests worked, including end-to-end test.
+All the tests worked, including the big end-to-end test.
-However, when we would run the whole system in development mode or on staging, running these pipelines involving `make` would fail with no-parse error.
+However, when we would run the whole system in development mode or on staging, everything worked except for the execution pipelines involving `make`.
+The latter would fail with no-parse error while trying to process the data emitted into STDOUT by the child process.

-The problem was that we were running staging and development environments with another `make` recipe, which was making sure that the environment is set up.
+The problem was that we were running staging and development environments with another `make` recipe The purpose of this recipe was to make sure that the environment is set up and then pop an interactive system shell.
 The reason for this weird bug is twofold:

 1. `make`, against all the best practices, is printing diagnostic messages into STDOUT.
-2. When `make` runs another `make` under the hood, by default it starts printing diagnostic messages, even though it doesn't do it by default.
+2. When `make` runs another `make` under the hood, it starts printing diagnostic messages, even though it doesn't do it when it's invoked at the top level.

 ![Make gets weird](./01-05-pollution.png)